gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   This switch activates warnings for exception usage when pragma Restrictions (No_Exception_Propagation) is in effect.
 Warnings are given for implicit or explicit exception raises which are not covered by a local handler, and for exception handlers which do not cover a local raise.
-The default is that these warnings are not given.
+The default is that these warnings are given for units that contain exception handlers.

 :switch:`-gnatw.X`